-When flowers appear, it’s time to feed your strawberries.
+When flowers appear, it’s time to feed your strawberry plants.

 Apply fertilizer fortnightly during flowering and fruiting, or as per the labels instructions for application and frequency.

-How Long Does It Take Strawberries To Grow
+How Long Does it Take to Grow Strawberries?

 From flowering to harvest, strawberries take 4-6 weeks.

 Depending on the strawberry plant variety, your climate and the time of fruiting, from planting to the first harvest takes 3 months.

 To harvest strawberries, simply cut them off the plant at the stem just above the fruit.